nasa/cumulus/docs/data-cookbooks/throttling-queued-executions.md

 }
 ```

-#### Set maximum executions for your queue
+#### Set maximum executions for the queue

-Define the `queue_execution_limits` variable for the `cumulus` module in your [Cumulus deployment](./../deployment/README.md#deploy-the-cumulus-instance) to specify the maximum concurrent executions for your queue:
+Define the `queue_execution_limits` variable for the `cumulus` module in your [Cumulus deployment](./../deployment/README.md#deploy-the-cumulus-instance) to specify the maximum concurrent executions for the queue:

 ```hcl
 module "cumulus" {